jtheisen/moldinium/readme.md

 `IServiceProvider` also provided.

-The most important option of the builder is to select a mode from which the implementation of the created types as well as the defaults for properties dervies.
+The most important option of the builder is to select a mode from which the implementations of the created types as well as the defaults for collection types derive.

 There are four modes: